iltommi/qdb-documentation/source/concepts/distribution.rst

 Stabilizing means a node will exchange information with its neighbourgs in order to:

-    * Make sure the neighbors are still up and running
+    * Make sure the neighbors (the :term:`successor` and the :term:`predecessor`) are still up and running
-    * A new node isn't a best neighbor that the existing ones
+    * A new node isn't a best :term:`successor` that the existing one

 In a sane, stable cluster, stabilization is extremely short and does not result in any modification.
-However, if one or several node fail or new nodes join the hive, stabilization will migrate keys and adjust the neighbor information.
+However, if one or several node fail or new nodes join the hive, stabilization will migrate keys and change the neighbors.

-Thus the stabilization time depends on the amount of data to migrate, if any. wrpme is as fast as the underlying architecture permits at migrating data.
+Thus the stabilization duration depends on the amount of data to migrate, if any.
+Migrating data is done as fast as the underlying architecture permits.

 The duration between each stabilization is between 1 (one) second and 20 (twenty) seconds.